MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 If you need a key-value data structure that is optimized for fast lookups, use a `Dictionary` data type.
 For more information, see [Dictionary Data Type](../developer/methods-auto/dictionary/dictionary-data-type.md).

 Use a `List` data type if you need an unbound “array” (where you would previously create a temporary table object).
-For more information, see [](../developer/methods-auto/list/list-data-type.md).
+For more information, see [List Data Type](../developer/methods-auto/list/list-data-type.md).

 ### <a name="runasync"></a>Pattern - Run async (and parallelize)